Universal Observables, SUSY RG-Flows and Holography: Field Theory

 In this section we study ''universal'' Wilson loops.
 By this we mean a Wilson line that does not explore any of the internal dimensions of the space time.
 The result, as expected is dynamically equivalent in the three families of backgrounds.
 Only the effective tension of the string is affected by the details of the internal space.
 More elaborated configurations for the probe string are studied in \cite{CHINZ2}.
 We study the effect of the parameter $\hat{\nu}$ on the behaviour of the Wilson line.
 In fact, as we discussed for $\hat{\nu}\approx -1^+$ and $\theta\approx 0$ the background should be corrected by higher curvature terms (at least close to the end of the space $\xi=1$).
 The Wilson loop for $\hat\nu\to-1^+$ presents a qualitatively different behaviour to that calculated with other values of $\hat\nu$ further away from the edge of the allowed window.
 As expected, confining behaviour is observed for values of the $\hat{\nu}$-parameter for which the background is trustable.

 When we compute the Wilson loop in the backgrounds III, there is an extra subtlety to be considered.
 We need to specify a value of the coordinate $\eta=\eta_\star$, that is equivalent to choosing a particular gauge group for the calculation.
 In this paper we do not allow the F1 string to explore the $\eta$-direction, but experience gathered in a similar system \cite{Giliberti:2024eii} suggests that the string should explore the $\eta$-direction, moving towards the closer flavour group.
 This is the holographic description of a system presenting screening.
-We do not explore this here.
-We start discussing rectangular Wilson loops for backgrounds of class I.
+We do not explore this here. \\ {\underline{A word of caution:} In what follows we discuss {\it non}-SUSY Wilson loops.
+These could be perturbatively unstable.
+In which case, the discussion below would be devoid of content.
+Nevertheless, we believe that this is not the case.
+Let us point out main differences with similar studies in the bibliography.
+For example, in \cite{Avramis:2006nv} an analysis of the stability is carefully performed (fluctuations of the string along different directions of the space).
+In that case, the analysis shows the existence of unstable configurations.
+The main difference of the study in \cite{Avramis:2006nv} with ours is that the background used in \cite{Avramis:2006nv} is the {\it singular} Coulomb branch solution.
+In our case we are avoiding the singularity by gapping the QFT.
+Fluctuations of the string soliton have better changes of being non-tachyonic. \\ As we discuss below, the function $L(r_0)$--the separation between the quark-anti-quark pair is multivalued only when the background needs higher order corrections (though non-singular!).
+The multi-valued character of $L(r_0)$ is typically characteristic of a phase transition to a more favourable configuration.
+The only way to be more sure of the validity of our analysis is to perform the fluctuations analysis, as done for example in \cite{Avramis:2006nv} or in \cite{Chatzis:2024dlt}.
+We postpone this analysis to our forthcoming paper \cite{CHINZ2}. } \\ We start discussing rectangular Wilson loops for backgrounds of class I.